 So, out of the three throwing axes we have reviewed, which one should you buy?
 Well, the answer depends on who you are.

-So, if you want a real tomahawk to throw around, I highly recommend the Fast Hawk.
+If you want a tomahawk to throw around, I highly recommend the Fast Hawk.